bollu/bollu.github.io/README.md

 - `x: A, y : A |- Id_A(x, y) : Type` called the identity type of A.
 - An element `p: Id_A(x, y)` is a proof that `x =A y`.
 - Reflexivity term `x : A |- r(x) : Id_A(x, x)` which proves `x =A x`.
-- The identity type is a path object:
+- The identity type is a path object
 - $\gamma(x, y): Id_A(x, y) -> Eq(E(x), E(y))$. $\gamma$ is some kind of
   connection: given a path from $x$ to $y$, it lets us transport $E(x)$ to $E(y)$, where the $Eq$ is the distortion from the curvature?

 # Hilbert basis theorem for polynomial rings over fields (WIP)

 **Theorem:** Every ideal $I$ of $k[x_1, \dots, x_n]$ is finitely generated.